Juergen74/wordpress-dev-tools/README.md

 This package sets up everything you need for rapid WordPress development in just minutes.

-Designed to work best with a fresh install of Ubuntu.
+Designed to work best with a fresh install of Ubuntu or other Debian based systems like Linux Mint.

 ---